leonardo-szlowieniec-reboucas/tellme-backend/README.md

 # tellme-backend

-Please, change the database configuration on application.properties
+Please, change the database configuration in application.properties

 *localhost:5000